umsystem-libraries/library-reporting/metadb/collection_management/README.md

 ## LoanCountByItem.sql
 - List of loaned items matching a date filter and location_library_code filter to find out which items from that library have been loaned, and how many times

+## WithdrawnItems.sql
+- List of items with Withdrawn status.
+- **Replace BEGIN and END with starting and ending dates, using yyyy-mm-dd format, to limit to withdrawn items where status was changed between start and end (remove this entirely for all withdrawn items).**
+- **Replace VALUE in permanent location name to a valid location.
+NOTE: You can wildcard.
+Example: 'UMKC%' will retrieve items in locations starting with UMKC.**